Frequently Asked Questions

 A: Our main focus continues to be expanding our reading comprehension curriculum for grades K-6.
-However, we do have seventh grade non-fiction passage and question sets that we recently added which you can find by clicking here.
+However, we have recently added 7th and 8th grade non-fiction passage and question sets which you can find by clicking here and filtering by grade.
 In addition to that, many of our higher level content can be quite flexible in terms of usage for grades above sixth depending on the needs of students.

 Account Password [back to top]